 One thing learned during the coronavirus pandemic was the effectiveness of soap and water — regularly washing our hands was our best defense.
-While dirty solar panels do benefit from a regular washing to ward off reduced output and efficiency, soap isn’t the answer here.

 California-based solar installer and maintenance provider Bland Company never uses a cleaning agent on solar panels, instead relying on deionized water and a rotating-brush system to wash solar panels.

 “Soaps can leave a film or residue that not only shades panels like the dirt that was just washed off, but it can also encourage dirt to stick and build up faster,” said Daniel Green, Bland marketing director.
 “We use deionized water that is applied through our rotating-brush system.
 This is the best way to leave the solar panels with a spot-free shine that’s as beautiful as the first day they were installed.”

 Rather than risk Bland employee safety or potential damage to the solar panels they’re cleaning, the company has been using Sola-Tecs brush cleaners since 2018.

 A rolling brush is attached to wheels that glide across the solar panels, allowing for an almost-hands-free deep clean.
 Bland also runs the customer’s water through a demineralizing and ionizing system.

 “[Sola-Tecs] is the only cleaning system we use.
 We’ve found that in combination with our water treatment procedure, it’s the best way to clean solar panels,” Green said.
 “It requires less water, fewer passes and no harsh chemicals or detergents.”